 On a quarterly basis, the Company reviews the estimates used to ensure their appropriateness and monitors the performance statistics of the relevant mortgage portfolios to adjust and improve these estimates.
 The estimates used reflect the expected performance of the mortgage portfolio over the lives of the mortgages.
-The assumptions underlying the estimates used for the quarter ended June 30, 2015 continue to be consistent with those used for the year ended December 31, 2014 and the quarter ended March 31, 2015.
+The assumptions underlying the estimates used for the quarter ended September 30, 2015 continue to be consistent with those used for the year ended December 31, 2014 and the quarters ended June 30 and March 31, 2015.

 The Company has elected to treat its financial assets and liabilities, including deferred placement fees receivable, specific mortgages pledged under securitization, some mortgage and loan investments and bonds sold short, at fair value through profit or loss.
 Essentially, this policy requires the Company to record changes in the fair value of these instruments in the current period's earnings.
 The Company's assets and liabilities are such that the Company must use valuation techniques based on assumptions that are not fully supported by observable market prices or rates in most cases.
 Much like the valuation of deferred placement fees receivable described above, the Company's method of determining the fair value of its securitized mortgages has a significant impact on earnings.
 The Company uses different prepayment rates for its various programs, which average approximately 10% for single-family mortgages.
+The Company assumes there is virtually no prepayment on multi-unit residential fixed rate mortgages.
 Actual prepayment experience has been consistent with these assumptions.
 The Company has also assumed discount rates based on Government of Canada bond yields plus a spread that the Company believes would enable a third party to purchase the mortgages and make a normal profit margin for the risk involved.